-He is the recipient of numerous fellowships and awards including the Sylvan C. and Pamela Coleman Curatorial Research Fellow in the Department of Ancient Near Eastern Art at the Metropolitan Museum of Art in Manhattan; the Samuel H. Kress Fellow in the History of Art at the American Center of Oriental Research in Amman, Jordan; the Terrace Research Associate in Egyptian Art in the Department of Art of the Ancient World at the Museum of Fine Arts in Boston, MA; Visiting Scholar in Religion (Ethiopic Studies) at Princeton Theological Seminary in Princeton, NJ; the Sultan Qaboos Cultural Center Research Fellow in Washington, DC and Muscat, Oman; the American Institute of Yemeni Studies Research Fellow; the American Institute of Archaeology/Deutsches Archäologisches Institut Exchange Fellow in the Oriental Department in Berlin, Germany; and the United States Fulbright Commission Post-Doctoral Fellow in Dhofar, the Sultanate of Oman.
+He is the past recipient of numerous external fellowships and awards including the Sylvan C. and Pamela Coleman Curatorial Research Fellow in the Department of Ancient Near Eastern Art at the Metropolitan Museum of Art in Manhattan; the Samuel H. Kress Fellow in the History of Art at the American Center of Oriental Research in Amman, Jordan; the Terrace Research Associate in Egyptian Art in the Department of Art of the Ancient World at the Museum of Fine Arts in Boston, MA; Visiting Scholar in Religion (Ethiopic Studies and Early Christianity) at Princeton Theological Seminary in Princeton, NJ; the Sultan Qaboos Cultural Center Research Fellow in Heritage at Washington, DC and Muscat, Oman; the Educational and Cultural Affairs Fellow at the W. F. Albright Institute of Archaeological Research in Jerusalem; the American Institute of Yemeni Studies Research Fellow; the American Institute of Archaeology/Deutsches Archäologisches Institut Exchange Fellow in the Oriental Department in Berlin, Germany; and the United States Fulbright Commission Post-Doctoral Fellow at Dhofar University, the Sultanate of Oman.

 He is the recent award recipient of the 2023 Sheikh Saud Bin Saqr Al Qasimi Foundation for Policy Research.